KhronosGroup/NNEF-Tools/nnef_tools/README.md

 ```

 The calculation requires shape inference, so in case of custom operators, the `--custom-shapes` option should be used (same as for `convert.py`).

+## Troubleshooting

+Several things can go wrong during various stages of conversion, and sometimes it's hard to find where it exactly happened.
+Here are a few tips on how to get started:
+* If the export process starts from Python code in a framework such as TensorFlow or PyTorch, the first step is saving the model into a framework specific format, such as TensorFlow protobuf or ONNX in case of PyTorch.
+    * Check the resulting model to see if it accurately reflects the framework code.
+TensorBoard or Netron viewer can be used for this purpose.
+    * If there is an error in this step, try to turn off certain flags during saving.
+For example in `nnef_tools.io.tf.graphdef.save_default_graph`, try turning off `fold_constants` and `collapse_composites` flag.
+The first merges operations on constant tensors, the second one merges composite operators into a single piece.
+By turning them off, errors in these transformation steps can be excluded.
+* If the conversion from any model format to NNEF fails, typical reasons are as follows:
+    * Conversion of some operator is not implemented.
+In this case, adding a custom converter using the `--custom-converters` option can solve the problem.
+    * There is a bug in the converter; for example it does not support some parameter/version of an operator.
+In this case file a bug for `nnef_tools`.
+* After the conversion to NNEF succeeds, check the converted model by executing it (`nnef_tools.execute`) on some (maybe random) inputs.
+    * Execution may itself fail if there are custom operators in the model, in which case custom executors can be injected with the `--custom-operators` option.
+    * If executed on non-random inputs, the outputs can be compared to results obtained from executing the same model in the original framework, or after saving it and executing the saved model (`nnef_tools.execute`).
+By comparing the results of those three stages, it is possible to tell in which stage something goes wrong.
+However, make sure to feed the same inputs to all stages, and beware that NNEF dimension order (channels first) is different from TensorFlow dimension order (channels last).
+    * If the failing stage is the saving step, see above for turning off certain options too see if those are the culprits.
+    * If the failing stage is the conversion step, first make sure to isolate optimizations by not using the `--optimize` option.
+The same goes for the `--fold-constants` option to see if that causes problems.
+    * If conversion fails even without optimization and constant folding, it is usually due to the conversion of one of the operations, which must be found.
+Ideally, one would compare the outputs of each operation in a sequence, however this is hard to generate and map onto each other automatically due to non 1-1 mappings during the conversion.
+However, generating statistics (`nnef_tools.execute --statistics`) for a single input for both models allows manual comparison of how execution proceeds in the two models and finding where the first difference occurs.
+* When in doubt about some of the tools and this documentation does not provide enough information, check the help of the command-line tool itself (`-h` or `--help`) option.